Mortgages for first time buyers

 - Obtaining an ‘Agreement in Principle’ is one of the first stages of applying for a mortgage.
 It’s a good way of being able to find out how much you can borrow from a lender and whether you are credit worthy.
 This initial agreement will help identify to an estate agent that you are in a position to move forward with a purchase should you see a property you want to buy.

 - A full mortgage application will require quite a lot of initial information, such as bank statements and payslips, to assess what you can lend and whether you fit the criteria.
 Each lender is different but we’re here to recommend the most suitable product for your particular circumstances.
 An Agreement in Principle would be conducted to identify your initial lending capacity, and if approved a full application could later be submitted.
 It’s important to know that this process is still subject to full assessment and underwriting, and some lenders may ask for additional information to support your application.

 - You will need a deposit when purchasing your first home, a minimum of 5% of the property value e.g. £100,000 property value would require a minimum deposit of £5,000.
 You can however put as much deposit down as you wish to make your monthly mortgage payments more affordable.
 A deposit can be derived from savings e.g. ISA’s, Help to Buy ISA’s, general savings accounts or bonds etc, inheritance, or can be a gifted from your parents.

-- The interest rate associated with your mortgage will be dependent on the lender and the products they have on offer.
-All competitively priced, we will advise on the best options available to make it affordable for you.
+- The interest rate associated with your mortgage will be dependent on the lender and the products they have available.
+All competitively priced, we will advise on the most appropriate option to make it affordable for you.
 It’s important to remember that the interest rates can change and that sometimes a good rate does not necessarily mean a good product.
 We will ensure we answer any questions you have on this.